 And American consumers do this almost entirely on their own.

 The U.S. Preventive Services Task Force (USPSTF), an independent group of doctors, opted in 2013 not to recommend regular use of any multivitamins.
-It doesn’t recommend the use of any herbal supplements, and it advises consumers not to take beta-carotene or vitamin E.
+It doesn’t recommend the use of any herbal supplements, and it advises consumers beta-carotene or vitamin E.

 In 2011, the Iowa Women’s Health Study found that, when other variables were excluded, those who took vitamins died sooner than those who didn’t.
 Only vitamin B and calcium had a small positive effect.
 The study followed more than 38,000 women for 20 years.